TeamGraphix/graphix/docs/source/tutorial.rst

 It is known that quantum circuit consisting of Pauli basis states, Clifford gates and Pauli measurements can be simulated classically (see `Gottesman-Knill theorem
 <https://en.wikipedia.org/wiki/Gottesman%E2%80%93Knill_theorem>`_; e.g. the graph state simulator runs in :math:`\mathcal{O}(n \log n)` time).
-The Pauli measurement part of the MBQC is exactly this, and they can be preprocessed by our graph state simulator :class:`~graphix.graphsim.GraphState`.
+The Pauli measurement part of the MBQC is exactly this, and they can be preprocessed by our graph state simulator :class:`~graphix.graphsim.GraphState` - see :doc:`lc-mbqc` for more detailed description.

 We can call this in a line by calling :meth:`~graphix.pattern.Pattern.perform_pauli_measurements()` of :class:`~graphix.pattern.Pattern` object, which acts as the optimization routine of the measurement pattern.
-We get a runnable measurement pattern without Pauli measurements as follows
+We get an updated measurement pattern without Pauli measurements as follows:

 >>> pattern.perform_pauli_measurements()
 >>> pattern.print_pattern()